TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 68/Psalms 68.8.md

 ---

-The earth trembled, The heavens also dropped [rain] at the presence of God: Yon Sinai [trembled] at the presence of God, the God of Israel.
+The earth trembled.
+The sky also poured down rain at the presence of the God of Sinai-- at the presence of God, the God of Israel.